Sanjay-Shr/DevOps_Challenge/README.md

 - Implemented **logging** to track output and ensure the script exits gracefully on failure.
 - Key takeaway: Even a simple script can automate cloud tasks and make DevOps workflows more reproducible and error-resistant.

+### Day 18 – Backup & Rotation Automation

+- Focused on automating backups and rotation using shell scripting.
+- Created a script to back up an important directory automatically.
+- Implemented a 5-day rotation system to remove old backups.
+- Scheduled the script using crontab for periodic execution.
+- Tested and verified the backup and rotation process locally.
+- Learned how automation ensures reliability and consistency.
+- Understood the importance of backup strategies in real-world DevOps.

 ---

 ## How to Use This Repo